The potty. If there is anything that gives us parents a massive sense of relief, it is when your toddler poops in the potty for the first time.

-In this post, I will give you some of the tips I used.
+In this post, I will give you some tips I used.

 What you will learn in this post: